 Explain how the project closes a gap, provides connections to, and/or addresses a deficiency in an active transportation network, and how the improvements meet an important need of the disadvantaged community.
 Address any issues of displacement that may occur as a result of this project, if applicable.
 If displacement is not an issue, explain why it is not a concern for the community.
+For combined I/NI projects, describe how non-infrastructure events and programs will be targeted toward the disadvantaged community whom the project benefits.

-Sub-questions A & B do not receive any points.
+Sub-questions A and B do not receive any points.

-- If the applicant does not check the box "This project does not qualify as a Disadvantaged Community," they are required to provide project map(s) and provide the DAC information as required in both A & B. - Maps should include all census tracts/schools that the project reaches, not just the ones that are disadvantaged.
+- If the applicant does not check the box "This project does not qualify as a Disadvantaged Community," they are required to provide project map(s) and provide the DAC information as required in both A and B. - Maps should include all census tracts/schools that the project reaches, not just the ones that are disadvantaged.